electricimp/Rocky/README.md

 });
 ```

+**NOTE:** If the application requires access to the raw and *unparsed* body of the request, it can be accessed with `context.req.rawbody`.

+**NOTE:** If you do *http.post* call without any HTTP headers explicitly specified, you may end up receiving a request
+with *application/x-www-form-urlencoded* content type.

-To see the difference between `context.req.body` and `context.req.rawbody` take a look at following samples.
+To see the difference between `context.req.body` and `context.req.rawbody` please take a look at following samples.
 First at code to send post request:

 ```squirrel
 //Note that application/x-www-form-urlencoded content-type is added to headers by default